Erinsborough: Eirini Rising

 Eirini Rising is a retirement complex situated within the High School site, established in 2024 by Terese Willis (Rebekah Elmaloglou).
 Terese initially plans to build the complex on Power Road, but after the council reject her plans she seeks to take advantage of the planned closure of the school.
 Eirini Rising ultimately shares the High School site, allowing multiple characters to be brought together and "favourite characters from yesteryear" to return.
 Harold Bishop (Ian Smith) is one of the first residents at Eirini Rising, facilitating his return to the series.
 Hilary Robinson (Anne Scott-Pendlebury) also buys an apartment in the complex.
 Terese hires Karl Kennedy (Alan Fletcher) as resident doctor and wellness expert, followed by his wife Susan (Jackie Woodburne) as Operations Manager.
 Later in 2024, Terese is forced to resign from the project after her alcoholism relapse places the residents in danger, leaving Susan and Karl in charge.
 However, she is later reinstalled.
 Darcy Tyler (Mark Raffety) briefly works as a doctor before being arrested following the murder of resident Amanda Harris (Briony Behets).
 Other Eirini residents include Gino Esposito (Shane McNamara), Vera Punt (Sally-Anne Upton), Moira Tohu (Robyn Arthur), and Monte Jones (Dennis Coard).
 Eirini comes into financial difficulties and Terese is forced to go into partnership with a larger company in order to remain in operation.
 Part of the deal includes bringing on Colton Keys (Jakob Ambrose) as an assistant manager.
-The Eirini Rising setting was retired shortly before the series ended, appearing for the last time on 5 November 2025.
+The Eirini Rising resident characters were retired shortly before the series ended, with the setting making its last major appearance on 5 November 2025.